Wayne's World (film): Soundtrack

 The soundtrack album reached number one on the Billboard 200.
 The album was certified double-Platinum by the RIAA on July 16, 1997.

 The studio and Lorne Michaels originally wanted to use a Guns N' Roses song for the headbanging scene, but Myers demanded "Bohemian Rhapsody", even threatening to quit the production unless it was used.
 Freddie Mercury, the lead singer of Queen, died of bronchial pneumonia resulting from AIDS a few months before the film's release.
 According to Brian May, Mercury saw the headbanging scene before his death, found it hilarious and approved the song for the film's use.
 However, Spheeris disputed May's recollection in a 2022 interview, saying that "My guess is it's not true."
 She explained that due to the short timeframe between the completion of the film and Mercury's death, she believes it is highly unlikely that anyone would have had access to a tape of the scene to show Mercury.

 In the "No Stairway To Heaven" scene, the first four notes played of "Stairway to Heaven" were replaced with a different set of guitar notes in all home media releases of the film, since home video publishers considered the $100,000 cost of licensing the song to be too high.
 The original notes were restored with the 4K Blu-ray release in 2022.

 Gary Wright re-recorded "Dream Weaver" for the film, which is heard whenever Wayne looks at Cassandra.

 Tia Carrere sang her own vocals on the songs she performed in the film, as well as cover songs such as Sweet's "The Ballroom Blitz", which were included on the film's soundtrack album.

 Myers originally wanted Alice Cooper's "I'm Eighteen" and "School's Out" in the film, but Cooper's manager Shep Gordon convinced him to use "Feed My Frankenstein" instead.
 It was Myers' first meeting with Gordon and it made such a strong, positive impression on him that they formed a friendship.
 Myers directed a 2014 documentary about Gordon, titled Supermensch: The Legend of Shep Gordon.

 Release

 The film was a box office success, debuting at number one.
 The film's final domestic gross was $121,697,323, making it the ninth-highest-grossing film of 1992 and the highest-grossing of the 11 films based on Saturday Night Live skits.

+Home media

+Wayne's World was released on VHS on August 12, 1992, by Paramount Home Video.
+It proved successful in the home video market, and was the fifteenth-best-selling video of 1992 in the United States.